 That One Attack: The Imperator's Magic Spheres, mainly because they are considered a different attack then Take-Mikazuchi which means you can get hit by Take-Mikazuchi's throw(Also a That One Attack) and be spat right into one of the spheres and take extra damage.
 The only way to get rid of them is a drive, which is hard for certain characters because it has to hit the middle.

 That One Level: The period of a few chapters where Ranga can't use his Azure Grimoire in the story mode because of Celica has you face Jin and Azrael.
 The problem?
 Ragna can't use any of his Drive attacks at all, which means that not only is Ragna unable to use his own gameplay style, he can't use distorions.
 The worst part?
 Doing a drive results in you getting stuck in place (where Ragna does his activation for Blood Kain but can't) for a attack and since this is Jin and Azrael, you're fighting the two worst characters for such a thing.

-They Wasted a Perfectly Good Character: Newcomers Azrael, Bullet, and Amane don't get that much screen time in the three routes.
+Newcomers Azrael, Bullet, and Amane don't get that much screen time at all.
 Azrael, while a major force, is pretty much just an obstacle for the heroes to overcome.
 We never find out what ultimately happened with Bullet's squad or her connection to Kokonoe, and Amane doesn't even try to involve himself in the main conflicts.
 Bullet's issue gets resolved a little bit come Chronophantasma Extend, but Azrael and Amane don't get much. see Author's Saving Throw above.

 Azrael's ending has both him and Ragna unleash their full power and go all out against the other.
 Now while Ragna does fight Azrael in the main story mode, he chooses to restrain the Azure Grimoire and not fight all out showing a major growth in his character.
 Azrael then turns his attention to Kagura before being sealed away again, and his Power Limiter isn't even mentioned.
 While Ragna did grow as a character from not using the grimoire, how amazing would it have been to have an Unlimited Ragna vs. Unlimited Azrael fight.